 Anonymity and independence from online trading

 You can purchase and store physical gold anonymously.
-No online trading account is needed, which means your investment can’t been digitally stolen or hacked.
+No online trading account is needed, which means your investment can’t be digitally stolen or hacked.

 Buying physical gold is fairly straightforward but there are costs to consider, such as storage.